-How to Price Your Art Products For Online Sales
+How to Price Your Artisan Products For Online Sales

-Here is how to price art for sales.
+Here is how to price handmade items for sales.
 Price can be one of the most important factors in an online purchase.
 If pricing is too low, your business could lose money on each sale.

 If pricing is too high, you may miss opportunities to gain market share and increase sales.
 If pricing is not considered with other marketing strategies, you may fail to capitalize on your strengths or lure customers away from competitors.